ASTM C143 Compliant Slump Cone, Steel

 -

-Residential and Commercial Buildings: Slump test ensures the concrete used in residential and commercial buildings meets the required standard for strength and workability.
+Building Construction: Slump test ensures the concrete used in building construction meets the required standards for strength and workability.
 This is more important for structural elements like columns, beams and slabs.

 -